 Financial instruments that potentially subject the Organization to significant concentrations of credit risk consist of cash.
-Accounts at these financial institutions are insured by the Federal Deposit Insurance Corporation for up to \$250,000.
-The Organization's cash balances that are maintained in bank accounts may exceed Federal Deposit Insurance Corporation limits from time to time.
+Accounts at financial institutions are insured by the Federal Deposit Insurance Corporation for up to \$250,000.
+Investments held in brokerage accounts are insured by the Securities Investor Protection Act for up to \$500,000.
+The Organization's cash balances that are maintained in bank accounts may exceed these limits from time to time.
 The Organization has not experienced any losses in such accounts and management believes that it is not exposed to any significant credit risk on cash.